Visakhapatnam Port: Layout of the port

 The Dolphin's Nose Hill to the north of the entrance channel protects the harbour from cyclones that strike the east coast.
 The port is located on the area of a creek through which the coastal river Narava Gedda joins the sea.

 Hinterland and cargo

 The hinterland of the Visakhapatnam Port extends to north eastern Andhra Pradesh, Chhattisgarh, southern Orissa.
 Iron ore, manganese ore, steel products, general cargo, coal and crude oil are the main commodities handled at this port.
-It also handles over 70% Nepal foreign trade as of 2019.